USSD Charges: Telcos threaten to withdraw services over banks' misinformation

 “Under this new billing structure, each USSD session will attract a charge of ?6.98 per 120 seconds, which will be billed by your mobile network operator.

-“You will receive a consent prompt at the start of each session, and airtime will only be deducted upon your confirmation and availability of the bank to fulfil this service.
+“You will receive a consent prompt at the start of each session, and airtime will only be deducted upon your confirmation and availability of the bank to fulfill this service.

 “If you do not wish to continue using USSD banking under this new model, you may choose to discontinue use of the USSD channel.”